daviddetorres/hipster-metrics-with-prometheus/README.md

 sum(rate(nginx_ingress_controller_requests{status=~"5.*",ingress=~".*%{ci_environment_slug}.*"}[5m])) / sum(rate(nginx_ingress_controller_requests{ingress=~".*%{ci_environment_slug}.*"}[5m])) * 100
 ```

-Also, Sam wants to get ready for the Christmas campaign and whe will talk to the development team in order to instrument the application and get metrics from the different services.
+Also, Sam wants to get ready for the Christmas campaign and she will talk to the development team in order to instrument the application and get metrics from the different services.
 The first one that she is willing to monitor is the redis database.
 After finding an [exporter for Redis](https://github.com/oliver006/redis_exporter "Redis metrics exporter for Prometheus"), they decide to change the yaml deployment file of the database to [include in the pod the container of the exporter as a sidecar](https://github.com/oliver006/redis_exporter/blob/master/contrib/k8s-redis-and-exporter-deployment.yaml "Example to include the Redis exporter as sidecar in a pod") and start to register data with a new Service Monitor.

-In this server she would also want to measure golden metrics (throughput, latency and error rate) as well as other metrics such as clients connected, memory usage, the total items of each database and the up time of the service.
+In this redis server she would also want to measure golden metrics (throughput, latency and error rate) as well as other metrics such as clients connected, memory usage, the total items of each database and the up time of the service.

-Another service that will get some metrics soon is the email server.
-In this case, more than focuse in performance, Sam's team wants to monitor the activity of this service in order to be able to detect possible missuses of it, for example, to send massive spam.
-To do this they'll use the [Prometheus Python client](https://github.com/prometheus/client_python "Prometheus Python client to instrument the email microservice") and gather information about the number of emails sent, the number of receivers, the number of diferent domains, the bytes sent in total and the bytes sent in attached files.
+The e-mail server is another service that soon will get some metrics.
+In this case, more than focusing in performance, Sam's team wants to monitor the activity of this service in order to be able to detect possible missuses of it, for example, to send massive spam.
+To do this they'll use the [Prometheus Python client](https://github.com/prometheus/client_python "Prometheus Python client to instrument the email microservice") and gather information about the number of sent e-mails, receivers, diferent domains, sent bytes in total and in attached files.

-The development team soon starts to use in an regular way Prometheus in the namespaces of the cluster dedicated for development and testing in order to improve response times of some services and discover some situations that were causing the sudden failure of the recommendation service as they saw that the number of created pods was increasing with no reason for scaling, along with some memory leaks in other services.
+The development team soon starts to use Prometheus in a regular way in the namespaces of the cluster dedicated for development and testing in order to improve response times of some services.
+Also they discover some situations that were causing the sudden failure of the recommendation service as they saw that the number of created pods was increasing with no reason for scaling, along with some memory leaks in other services.

-Unexpectedly, the marketing team happen to see one of the dashboards in her screen and they are interested in talking to the development team in order to see if it is possible to create metrics of the orders and sales generated by the different campaigns that they publish, in order to study how different campaigns succeed in different hours or profiles (also, they want a fancy dashboard with graphs and gauges ready to copy-paste in their presentations and show to their friends in the phone).
+Unexpectedly, the marketing team happens to see one of the dashboards in Sam's screen.
+Next week they will have a meeting with the development team in order to see if it is possible to create metrics of the orders and sales generated by the different campaigns that they publish.
+So they can study how different campaigns succeed in different hours or profiles (also, they want a fancy dashboard with graphs and gauges ready to copy-paste in their presentations and show to their friends in the phone).
 For this, the [Prometheus clients in different languages](https://prometheus.io/docs/instrumenting/clientlibs/ "Catalog of Prometheus client libraries") will be used to create end points with metrics that can be directly scrapped like any other service.

 This is Sam.
 Sam monitors with Prometheus.
 Sam sleep peacefully at night.
 Sam optimize her cloud resources using metrics.
 Sam is smart.
 Be like Sam.